-Boulder, CO Lightning Map
+Boulder, CO Lightning Strike Map

 Real-time lightning tracking for Boulder, Colorado.
 This city averages 42 thunderstorm days per year, making lightning awareness important for Boulder residents and visitors.

 Live data from NOAA GOES-19 GLM.
-Boulder, CO. — quiet period.
-Boulder, CO averages 42 thunderstorm days per year.
+Boulder, CO.

 Data sourced from NOAA GOES-19 GLM and the Storm Prediction Center.